LArSoft/larsoft.github.io/wiki/Breaking_Changes_prior_to_v07_00_00.md

 -   EmEveIdCalculator\
     These classes are not specific to LAr, and are useful for particle navigation, so are being moved in order to provide access to other experiments.
 The new location will be nutools/ParticleNavigation.

-### Removal of algorithm code from lardata and deprecating BezierTrack(#Removal-of-algorithm-code-from-lardata-and-deprecating-BezierTrack)
+### Removal of algorithm code from lardata and deprecating BezierTrack

 In order to remove algorithm code from lardata, we are making the following changes: